Cookie Settings

 3

-What are the accommodation options on a Zimbabwe budget tour?
+What are the accommodation options?

 4

-What type of vehicle can I expect on a Zimbabwe budget safari?
+What type of vehicle can I expect?

 “Most operators of budget safari tours in Zimbabwe will take you around in 4WD vehicles.
 Sometimes these are large, high-off-the-ground buses with massive wheels.
 Apart from helping to keep costs down – the more travelers there are in a vehicle, the less each person pays for transport – these buses offer terrific views of the landscape and wildlife.
 Normal 4WD vehicles are also used.
 Another possibility is that your safari will include public game drives operated by the relevant park authorities.
-These will usually be in a large safari vehicle – usually a 4WD, with open sides, a roof and tiered seating.
+These will usually be in a large safari vehicle, usually a 4WD, with open sides, a roof and tiered seating.
 The advantage of doing it in this way is that you are only paying for your seat in the vehicle, rather than the whole vehicle, although if you do enough of these, it may work out to be a similar overall expense.”

 5